Edgar Winter

-Edgar Holland Winter (born December 28, 1946) is an American musician.
-He is a multi-instrumentalist, playing keyboards, guitar, saxophone, and percussion, as well as singing.
+Edgar Holland Winter (born December 28, 1946) is an American multi-instrumentalist, working as a vocalist along with playing keyboards, saxophone, and percussion.
 His success peaked in the 1970s with his band the Edgar Winter Group and their popular songs "Frankenstein" and "Free Ride".
 He is the brother of late blues singer and guitarist Johnny Winter.

 Early life

 Winter was born to John Winter II and Edwina Winter on December 28, 1946, in Beaumont, Texas.
-Both he and his older brother Johnny were born with albinism.
-By the time he left the family home, Winter had already mastered numerous instruments and reading and writing music.
+Both he and his elder brother Johnny were born with albinism.
+By the time he left the family home, Winter had mastered numerous instruments and reading and writing music.

 Career

 Winter composed and performed songs of numerous genres, including rock, jazz, blues, and pop.
-His critically acclaimed 1970 debut release, Entrance, was first to demonstrate his unique style of non-sequitir, genre-blending musicianship.
-His early recording of "Tobacco Road" propelled him into the national spotlight.
+His critically acclaimed 1970 debut release, Entrance, was first to demonstrate his unique style of genre-blending musicianship.
+His early recording of "Tobacco Road" gained attention.
 Edgar followed Entrance with two hit albums backed by his group White Trash, a group originally composed of musicians from Texas and Louisiana.
 White Trash, with Winter and Jerry Lacroix both on lead vocals and sax, released the studio album Edgar Winter's White Trash, in 1971.
 It reached #111 on the charts, and 1972's follow-up album (partially recorded at New York's Apollo Theater) Roadwork achieved gold status.

 In late 1972, Winter brought together Dan Hartman, Ronnie Montrose and Chuck Ruff to form The Edgar Winter Group, who created such hits as the number one "Frankenstein" and "Free Ride" (with lead vocals by its writer Hartman).
 Released in November 1972, They Only Come Out at Night, peaked at the number 3 position on the Billboard Hot 200 and stayed on the charts for 80 weeks.
 It was certified gold in April 1973 by the RIAA, and double platinum in November 1986.

 Winter invented the keyboard body strap early in his career, an innovation that allows him the freedom to move around on stage during his multi-instrument high-energy performances.

 After They Only Come Out at Night, Winter released Shock Treatment, featuring guitarist Rick Derringer in place of Ronnie Montrose.
 That album contained Winter's third and final Top 40 single "River's Risin'", again sung by Hartman.
-Later albums included Jasmine Nightdreams, The Edgar Winter Group with Rick Derringer, Together: Edgar Winter and Johnny Winter Live, Recycled, a reunion with White Trash, Standing on Rock, Mission Earth, Live in Japan, Not a Kid Anymore, The Real Deal, Winter Blues and Rebel Road.
+Later albums included Jasmine Nightdreams, The Edgar Winter Group with Rick Derringer, Together, Recycled, a reunion with White Trash, Standing on Rock, Mission Earth, Live in Japan, Not a Kid Anymore, The Real Deal, Winter Blues and Rebel Road.